 What Types of Fibroids Would Affect Labor and Delivery?

-First off, it’s important to note that all fibroids are different.
-If a fibroid grows too large blocking the cervix or fallopian tubes, it may cause a woman to have difficulties conceiving.
-Similarly, fibroids that protrude into the uterine cavity or change its shape (submucosal fibroids) may cause complications during labor.
+It’s important to note that all fibroids are different.
+If a fibroid grows too large, blocking the cervix or fallopian tubes, it may cause a woman to have difficulties conceiving.
+Similarly, fibroids that protrude into the uterine cavity or change their shape (submucosal fibroids) may cause complications during labor.
 Large fibroids during pregnancy can also potentially cause complications during labor and delivery.

-If you’ve been diagnosed with fibroids that are more than 3 inches in diameter, your doctor will want to monitor your large fibroids during pregnancy.
+If you’ve been diagnosed with fibroids that are more than three inches in diameter, your doctor will want to monitor your large fibroids during pregnancy.
 Although smaller fibroids (under two inches) are more common, fibroids can grow in response to your hormones.
-Large fibroids during pregnancy tend to cause more complications than smaller ones, but it still depends on if they protrude inward (submucosal) or dangle (peduncular) within the uterine cavity.
+Large fibroids during pregnancy may cause more complications than smaller ones, but it usually depends on if they protrude inward (submucosal) or are attached within the uterine cavity (peduncular).

 Could Fibroids Cause Complications During Labor?

-Depending on your fibroids’ size and location, some fibroids can cause complications during labor.
-While most women will be able to have their baby full term and vaginally, others may need to have a cesarean section (c-section) or go through preterm labor.
+Depending on your fibroids’ size and location, some can cause labor complications.
+While most women can have their baby full term and vaginally, others may need a cesarean section (c-section) or undergo preterm labor.

 Fibroids and Preterm Labor